-Before continuing our discussion on the information game played between Alice and Eve, we will first discuss how the above results in section IIIA and section IIIB are directly related to error correction codes.
+Before continuing our discussion on the information game played between Alice and Eve, we will first discuss how the above results in section III A and section III B are directly related to error correction codes.
 We will first make the connection explicit by showing the dynamics above can be interpreted as the dynamics of a classical code space and by describing how this code space evolves.
 Then, we will argue that Alice's classical diary is encoded in this space, while her quantum diary would be a superposition over states in this space similar to the design of the repetition code.
-This connection between coherencefree hybrid random circuits and repetition codes, which can only correct bit errors, hints at the first connection between coherence and the type of errors a code can correct.
+This connection between the coherence-free hybrid circuits and repetition codes, which can only correct bit errors, hints at the first connection between coherence and the type of errors a code can correct.
 We will then continue discussing the information game in section IV where we allow Eve to apply coherence generating measurements.